 Learner Outcomes

 • Identify and understand the critical relationships between building materials, chemical toxicity, and environmental exposures that directly impact human health.
-Use this information to set human health design goals early in the design process and through the life of the project beyond occupation
+Use this information to set human health design goals early in the design process and through the life of the project to occupation

 • Identify building products that are likely to be healthier options and evaluate them against your own established criteria by identifying the human health and environmental impacts that products can have through the entire life cycle of materials.
 Compare products, assess variables and constraints, and specify materials based on this information